apehex/apehex.github.io/panels/_homespace/partition/en/map-filesystems.md

 header:
     title: Index
     description: >-
-        Link the filesystems to their targets.
+        Map the filesystems to their target devices.
 style:
     size: 2
     text: